karinabentancor/goma/README.md

 In this project, I’m working on a website for the cables I create.

-I’m truly enjoying the process of combining my interests in web development, sound, and technology.
-I believe this project allows me to merge my skills into something both functional and creative.
+I really enjoy the process of combining my interests in web development, sound, and technology.

 https://karinabentancor.github.io/goma/